FedEx to invest additional $450 million to modernize hub

 Officials say the modernization is expected to be completed by 2025.
 The Memphis hub currently has 11,000 employees, and more jobs are expected to be added.

-Tennessee Gov. Bill Lee says FedEx’s investment shows Tennessee is “open for business.”
+Tennessee Gov. Bill Lee says FedEx’s investment shows that Tennessee is “open for business.”

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.